themesberg/flowbite/content/components/tables.md

 ---
 layout: home
 title: Tailwind CSS Table - Flowbite
-description: Use the responsive table components from Flowbite to show complex data in an organized layout
+description: Use the table component to show text, images, links, and other elements inside a structured set of data made up of rows and columns of table cells
 group: components
 toc: true